blangel/ply/docs/ProjectSetup.md

      name=electric-chilly
      version=1.0

+Also, directories `src/main/java`, `src/main/resources`, `src/test/java` and `src/test/resources` will be created under `electric-chilly`.

-This can also be verified via _ply_ itself by doing:
+The created property values can be verified via _ply_ itself by doing:

      $ ply get

 Here's an image of the steps:

 ![project setup](https://github.com/blangel/ply/raw/master/docs/imgs/project-setup.png "project setup")

+Another thing to note, you can use the __ad hoc__ properties of ply to override default values while initializing a project.
+For instance, to specify a different __namespace__ than the default, say __net.ocheyedan__, you would init with this ad hoc property:

+    $ ply init -Pproject.namespace=net.ocheyedan

 Continue on to [Building](BuildingProject.md)